 Even if you become distracted many times, your meditation session was successful.
-Letting those thoughts drift past means you are benefiting from this practice, and you should have patience in the process it takes to develop these types of skills.
+Letting those thoughts drift past means you are benefiting from this practice.
+You should have patience in the process it takes to develop these types of skills.

-Once you have practiced and feel comfortable and confident in your focused-attention meditation, you may want to embark on learning open monitoring meditation practices, which take what you learn in focused-attention to the next level.
+Once you have practiced and feel comfortable and confident in your focused-attention meditation, you may want to embark on learning open monitoring meditation practices.
+It will take what you learn in focused-attention to the next level.
 Open monitoring builds on these learned attention skills to incorporate more skills of observation as well as how to stop passing judgment on every thought that crosses your mind.
+(Source)

 It is worth remembering that the practice of meditation is the benefit of meditation.
 All over outcomes are side effects of the practice, but some of these are so significant that they have become the focus of the conversation around meditation in recent decades.
 We do know, from imaging, interviews, empirical research, and anecdotal accounts, that meditation has an overwhelmingly positive impact on those who practice it regularly.

 Meditation, at its core, teaches you how to silence your mind.
 When you can do this, your concentration increases, and you experience inner peace despite the craziness and chaos of your outside world.
 This inner peace is what has allowed meditation to continue as a lasting, trusted practice across so many cultures and religions for thousands of years.